erubinof/GEOG418-Assignment-3/README.md

 </div>
 <p style="text-align: center;"><em>Figure 6: Moran's I scatter plot for percentage of respondants with knowledge of french.</em></p>

-***In these plots, the points with diamonds are considered statistically significant, and the regression line shows the overall trend.
-For both plots we can see that the trend shows?
+For these graphs, the diamond shaped points are significantly significant census tracts, and the overall trend is shown in the regression line.
+Both plots show that there is positive spatial autocorrelation shown by the regression line going from the bottom-left to the top-right.

 ## Summary

-***Provide a brief summary.
+In summary, using R to conduct a neighbourhood matrix and a Global and Local Moran's I statistical test, we were able to conclude that both median income and percentage of french speakers are positively spatially autocorrelated in Lethbridge, Alberta.
+By creating maps and plots along the way, we were able to visualize the process and strengthen our spatial statistics skills in R. Now that you have completed this, you can go out and do spatial autocorrelation tests on any data that you find and answer your own reearch questions!

 ## References